soulwing/guacamole-auth-rest/README.md

   service.
 This property is used only if the authentication challenge given in the `WWW-Authenticate` header contains a `Realm` that is *not* a valid HTTP URL.
-* `auth-rest-oauth2-realm` -- The expected Realm name that will be sent by the REST service in the `WWW-Authenticate` header.
-If specified, the auth provider will make a request to access token service only if the Realm name exactly matches this value.